 Superfresh

-Superfresh is a small fruit juice shop that we spent some time in while waiting for our private hired van.
-The shop serves good and fresh fruit juices, teas and even chicken cutlet snacks.
-This shop seems to be fairly new though.
+This is a small juice shop where we spent our time waiting for our private hire van to pick us up.
+The shop sells nice and fresh fruit juices and also teas.
+They also served some pretty good chicken cutlet snacks.
+It seems like a shop that is fairly new.

 FAQs around Shantou Old Town